Raelifin/sumibli/raw/works_conlangTestCases.md

 From 🔗https://cofl.github.io/conlang/resources/mirror/conlang-syntax-test-cases.html https://cofl.github.io/conlang/resources/mirror/conlang-syntax-test-cases.html

+Warning: These sentences were translated slowly over the course of Sumibli's development.
+As such, there are probably several errors and a whole bunch of awkward phrasings.
+If you spot something weird, send me an 🔗mailto:raelifin@gmail.com email💬 before taking it as truth.

-|The sun shines.|🎏tha ga la fagli
+|The sun shines.|🎏lith \"ga ch\" la fagli
-|The sun is shining.|🎏tha ga la faglitau
+|The sun is shining.|🎏lith \"ga ch\" la faglitau
-|The sun shone.|🎏tha ga la faglitu
+|The sun shone.|🎏lith \"ga ch\" la faglitu
-|The sun will shine.|🎏tha ga la faglirtu
+|The sun will shine.|🎏lith \"ga ch\" la faglirtu
-|The sun has been shining.|🎏tha ga la faglitautu
+|The sun has been shining.|🎏lith \"ga ch\" la faglitautu
-|The sun is shining again.|🎏tha ga la faglirkla
+|The sun is shining again.|🎏lith \"ga ch\" la faglirkla
-|The sun will shine tomorrow.|🎏tha ga la fagli sha klagartu
+|The sun will shine tomorrow.|🎏lith \"ga ch\" la fagli sha klagartu
-|The sun shines brightly.|🎏tha ga la fagli shu gai
+|The sun shines brightly.|🎏lith \"ga ch\" la fagli shu gai
-|The bright sun shines.|🎏itha ga shu gai la fagli
+|The bright sun shines.|🎏ith \"ga ch\" shu gai la fagli
-|The sun is rising now.|🎏tha ga la gurta sha tau
+|The sun is rising now.|🎏lith \"ga ch\" la gurta sha tau
 |All the people shouted.|🎏iparsla la faglagi
 |Some of the people shouted.|🎏ipasla la faglagi
 |Many of the people shouted twice.|🎏iparsh slisga la faglagitsi